reeddunkle/Codjo/Talking_Points/Style_Reminders.md

 Spacing
 ----

-Code is easier to read with spaces added between the lines.
-My goal is to visually space code into logical parts.
+Code is easier to read when it's spaced out.
+My goal is to space code into visually logical parts.

 Good inline spacing also improves code.
 [PEP8](https://www.python.org/dev/peps/pep-0008/#code-lay-out) has a lot to say about this.

-I also think that inline spacing should be consistent throughout the code.
-For example, one of the code snippets below has this line...
+For example, I think that inline spacing should be consistent throughout the code.
+One of the code snippets below has this line...

 ```
 right = lst[-1-index]